 Doctors are unsure of what causes bipolar disorder.
 It’s believed that a mix of family genes, brain structure, and the environment contributes to this disorder.

 Teens with a family history of bipolar disorder have an increased risk of developing the disease.
-For instance, if your child has a parent or sibling with bipolar, they’re much more likely to develop the condition.
+For instance, if your child has a parent or sibling with bipolar disorder, they’re much more likely to develop the condition.
 However, keep in mind that most people with relatives who have bipolar disorder do not develop it.

 Although doctors can’t use brain scans to diagnose bipolar disorder, researchers have found subtle differences in brain size and activity in people who have the condition.
 Scientists also believe concussions and traumatic head injuries can increase a person’s risk of developing bipolar disorder.